stumpapp/stump/apps/docs/src/pages/contributing.md

 # Contributing

-If you're interested in supporting Stump's development, and you know how to code, follow the steps outlined in the [Developing](#developing-💻) section to get started.
+If you're interested in supporting Stump's development, and you know how to code, follow the steps outlined in the [developer guide](#developer-guide) section to get started.
 There are several areas where help is needed:

 - Translation, so Stump is accessible to non-English speakers.
 - Writing comprehensive benchmarks and tests.